seenons/seenons-be-assignment/README.md

 ### Service Provider

 A Service Provider can be described as:
-A business that can perform a collection of waste for specific streams at specific dates.
+A business that can collect a specific set of waste streams.

 | id  |      name      |                 address                 | covered streams |
 | :-: | :------------: | :-------------------------------------: | :-------------: |